Barnsley Building Society: History

+Formation

 The Barnsley Permanent Benefit Building Society was formed in January 1853 by "a few prominent townsmen".
 For the first three years it operated from a room in public buildings before moving to an office provided by James Taylor, a local druggist and Manager of the Society from 1854 to 1875.
 After ten years, in 1866, the Society moved to an office above a grocer's shop but it was not until 1890 that the Barnsley Permanent moved into its own purpose built premises at the corner of Regent Street and Royal Street in the town centre.
 During this period many rival terminating societies emerged as were the norm at the time, but due to its permanent nature the society began to dominate the local market for saving and mortgages.
 By the 1890s the society had opened branches at both Clayton West and Mexborough and saving balances started to grow more quickly.
-The society started to operate in several other locations around the area including temporary branches in church halls and schools in order to make saving more available for the working classes.

 The society opened its head office at Permanent Building on the corner of Regent Street and Church Street, Barnsley, in 1938.
 The newly built head office was opened by Henry Lascelles, 6th Earl of Harewood who at the time was president of the Yorkshire county association of building societies.
 By the 1950s the society's assets were strong and 15 branches existed, spreading from Blackpool in Lancashire to Dartford in Kent.

-During the 1970s the society rejected opportunities for possible mergers with the South Yorkshire BS and the Elsecar, Hoyland and Wentworth Saving society who were smaller local societies that were looking for merger partners.